Guardian24 Awarded NSI Gold Including BS 8484:2016

-We are dedicated to ensuring that our operational processes and product development roadmap continue to exceed our customers’ expectations.
-We will continue to use our quality approach to release innovative products which provide reliable Lone Working solutions, to BS 8484:2016 standard.
+We are dedicated to ensuring that our operational processes and product development road-map continue to exceed our customers’ expectations.
+We strive to release innovative products and provide reliable lone working solutions, to BS 8484:2016 standards.

 For a full list of Guardian24’s accreditations, click here.

-BS 8484 is the British Standard for the provision of lone worker device services, introduced in September 2009.
-The standard defines both lone worker devices and Alarm Receiving Centre (ARC) compliance as well as covering aspects such as sound financial grounding, secure data protection, quality training and full audit capability from the supplier of a lone worker solution.
+BS 8484 is the British Standard for the provision of lone worker device services.
+The standard defines both lone worker devices and Alarm Receiving Centre (ARC) compliance.
+It also covers aspects such as sound financial grounding, data security and training from the lone worker solution supplier.
 BS 5979 is the British Standard specifically relating to the standard of ARCs.

-In January 2010, ACPO (Association of Chief Police Officers for England & Wales) published its updated Security Systems Policy to Police forces specifying when and how the Police will respond to a lone worker alarm.
+The National Police Chief’s Council’s (NPCC) Security Systems Policy is issued to Police forces specifying when and how the Police will respond to a lone worker alarm.
 It calls for lone worker devices to be audited against BS 8484 and for the ARC to conform to Category II of BS 5979.
-It is impossible to guarantee a Police response to a lone worker system which does not conform to both British standards.
+It is impossible to guarantee a Police response to a lone worker system which does not conform to both standards.

 To view a statement from the National Police Chiefs Council on priority Police responses, click here.